Fliplet/fliplet-cli/docs/API-Documentation.md

 These APIs are currently undocumented and reserved for internal use.
 They are usually available to components in the system hence don't require the user to access them directly.

-- Fliplet App Submissions
+- App Submissions
-- Fliplet App Logs
+- App Logs
-- Fliplet Chat
+- Chat
-- Fliplet Interact
+- Interact
-- Fliplet Menu
+- Menu
-- Fliplet Native
+- Native
-- Fliplet Pages
+- Pages
-- Fliplet Runtime
+- Runtime
-- Fliplet Security
+- Security